-To ensure that shareholders are able to follow the proceedings of the AGM, the Company will provide access online through the Investor Meet Company platform.
+The Company will also provide access to the proceedings of the AGM online through the Investor Meet Company platform.
 However, shareholders will not be able to vote online during the Meeting and are therefore urged to submit their votes via proxy as early as possible.
 Shareholders are also invited to submit questions for the Board to consider.
-Questions can be pre submitted in advance of the AGM via the Investor Meet Company Platform up to 9am on 12 May 2022, or via the Investor Meet Platform at any time during the AGM itself.
+Questions can be pre submitted in advance of the AGM via the Investor Meet Company Platform up to 9am on 16 May 2023 being the working day before the AGM, or via the Investor Meet Platform at any time during the AGM itself.
 The Board will respond to key questions during the meeting and will provide all such answers on the Investor Meet Company as soon as possible thereafter.